turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 This has some side effects in the form.
 For one, the `body` attribute has become a text field rather than a textarea.

-oe can tell the form that we want a textarea by specifying the option `as: :text`:
+We can tell the form that we want a textarea by specifying the option `as: :text`:

 ```erb